BioAdvance

 Venture Round in 2004

-Acuity Pharmaceuticals is a pharmaceutical company based in Philadelphia, Pennsylvania, established in 2007.
-It specializes in the treatment and prevention of ophthalmic diseases, particularly focusing on age-related macular degeneration (AMD) and diabetic retinopathy (DR).
-The company is developing small interfering RNA compounds aimed at addressing vision loss associated with these conditions.
-One of its key products, Cand5, is a clinical compound designed to inhibit vascular endothelial growth factor, thereby targeting adult vision loss.
-In June 2011, Acuity Pharmaceuticals was acquired by OPKO Health, enhancing its capabilities in the ophthalmic market.
+Acuity Pharmaceuticals is a pharmaceutical company based in Philadelphia, Pennsylvania, that specializes in developing treatments for ophthalmic diseases, particularly age-related macular degeneration and diabetic retinopathy.
+Founded in 2007, the company focuses on innovative therapies, including its clinical compound Cand5, a small interfering RNA therapeutic designed to treat vision loss by targeting vascular endothelial growth factor.
+In June 2011, Acuity Pharmaceuticals was acquired by OPKO Health, further enhancing its capabilities in the field of eye care.

 Protez Pharmaceuticals